 Why can’t I add new information?

-If you introduce new arguments and ideas at the end, you’ll only confuse the reader.
-The person evaluating your essay will probably think that you can’t organize your thoughts well, which will result in a reduced grade.
+You’ll only confuse the reader if you introduce new arguments and ideas at the end.
+The person evaluating your essay will probably think you can’t organize your thoughts well, resulting in a reduced grade.
+An effective argumentative essay conclusion should avoid introducing new arguments and ideas at the end.

-If nothing from the list above is in your closing paragraph, you are on the right track.
+You are on the right track if nothing from the list above is in your closing paragraph.

 Essay conclusion paragraph examples